-The Finance Committee met four times in 2014.
+The Finance Committee met four times in 2015.
 Committee discussions included treasury updates and overall risk management strategy including but not limited to risks related to commodities, interest rates, currencies and liquidity, hedging policies, the debt profile and capital structure of the group, pensions, dividends and the disclosure policy of the company.
-The members of the Committee attended all meetings.
+The members of the Committee attended all meetings except for Mrs. Burns who did not attend one meeting.